Test and Trace Support Payment

 How do I apply?

 To apply for a Test and Trace Support Payment you will need to complete the application form below and provide evidence to confirm your eligibility.
-No application can be accepted without a valid Test and Trace ID reference number.
+No application can be accepted without a valid Test and Trace ID reference number (with the exception of parents and guardians whose children have been told to isolate by their education or childcare setting).

 More than one person from the same household can make an application if they all meet the eligibility criteria.